oceanprotocol-archive/OEPs/5/README.md

 Multiple subscribers can listen to that topic implementing the behaviour of the individual phases.
 Those subscribers can emit events to different topics to notify the state of their actions.

 <a name="data-caching"></a>
 ### Data Caching

-The AGENT will need to integrate a local CACHE system to coordinate the consistency of the data written to the Decentralized VM and to an optional Ocean DB backend.
+The AGENT will need to integrate a local CACHE system to provide disaster recovery capabilities.
 The MAIN OBJECTIVE of the CACHE is to provide a recovery mechanism in case of AGENT failure.
 This could happens in different situations:

 * The AGENT crashes just after to receive an incoming transaction from the API layer and before to be able to invoke the Decentralized VM Smart Contract
 * The Decentralize VM is not available when is invoked by the Orchestration Layer